banisterious/obsidian-custom-selected-word-count/README.md

 - Helper texts explain each feature and guide you through safe usage

 ### Other Settings
-- **Show Date/Time in History**: Include timestamps in word count history
+- **Show Date/Time in History**: Include timestamps in modal word count history
 - **Enable Debug Logging**: Enable detailed console logging for troubleshooting

-## Exclusion Logic Details (New in Settings)
+## Exclusion Logic Details

 The settings page now includes a detailed "Exclusion Logic Details" section.
-For each exclusion type (Windows Paths, UNC Paths, Unix Paths, Environment Variable Paths, File Extension Exclusion, file:/// Protocol), you will see:
+For each exclusion type (Windows Paths, UNC Paths, Unix Paths, Environment Variable Paths, File Extension Exclusion, `file:///` Protocol), you will see:

 - The regex pattern used
 - A plain-English explanation